SR80-app/SR80-Manuals/user-manual.md

 6. Optionally add a note with extra details
 7. Tap **Confirm**

 The contact gets logged — timestamp, outcome, and which contact you reached all appear in the item's **Repair History** timeline.
-The item stays in Totaled status.
+The item stays in Junk status.
 The green Customer Contacted button disappears and a gray **Close** button takes its place.

 **Step 2 — Close the item when the customer pays or picks up:**